All Episodes

 Yeah, everybody's kind of racist, man.

-It's like that's what it is, tribalization.
+That's what it is, tribal.

 Everybody wants to make it all race.

-It's like, you know, there's like there's like a lot of black crime in places.
+It's like, you know, there's like, there's like a lot of black crime in places.

-Like I I'm not racist because I don't want to be in some of those places.
+Like, I'm not racist because I don't want to be in some of those places.

-It's like no, I'm not risk.
+It's like, no, I'm not risking.

-It's like that doesn't make me racist.
+It's like, that doesn't make me racist.

 I just want to preserve my own life.